Children on Campus Policy and Procedure

 4.7 Persistent abuse of the policy and procedure

-Where complaints are received from Employees or Students alleging persistent abuse of this policy and procedure by an individual or individuals, the issues should, in the first instance, be referred to the relevant Delegate who will take action to resolve the matter.
+Where Complaints are received from Employees alleging persistent abuse of this policy and procedure by an individual or individuals, the issues should, in the first instance, be referred to the relevant Delegate who will take action to resolve the matter.

-Employees or Students who feel they have been treated unfairly when permission to bring a Child on campus is refused or when a child is asked to leave the campus may consult Student Services or Human Resources or seek redress through existing University grievance mechanisms.
+Employees or Students who feel they have been treated unfairly when permission to bring a Child on campus is refused or when a child is asked to leave the campus may consult Human Resources, refer to the Student Complaints and Appeals Management System, or seek redress through existing University Complaint mechanisms.

 If the child is responsible for causing damage to University property, or causing an accident, the University may make a claim against the person responsible for the Child (the 'supervising adult') and that person may be sued for damages by the University.